Get back on track with your business tax obligations.

 However, if a corporation fails to do so, the responsibility to pay the taxes can be pinned on any responsible individual within a company, making that person personally liable for their employer’s unpaid taxes.
 This IRS assesses the Trust Fund Recovery Penalty against those individuals in these situations.
 The IRS uses Form 4180 interviews to determine responsibility for these taxes.

 While payroll back taxes is one of the most serious issues you can have with the IRS, there are still options to negotiate payroll tax resolution.
-They offer tax resolution to all types of taxpayers, but it will be more difficult.

 As with all tax debt circumstances, the IRS starts the collection process by sending a letter to assess your penalties and demand immediate payment.
 If you fail to respond or refuse to take action, you could face consequences, such as tax liens, wage garnishments, bank levies, property seizure, and jail time.